-OneMain Financial offers personal loans in amounts between $1,500 and $20,000, and you can repay your loan for anywhere from 24 to 60 months.
+OneMain Financial offers personal loans in amounts between $1,500 and $20,000 (min and max amounts depend on state of residence), and repayment terms from 24 to 60 months*.
 Interest rates range from 18.00% to 35.99%, and an origination fee may apply as well.
 Origination fees can either be a flat rate ($25-$400) or a percentage of the loan amount (between 1% to 10%).

-You can apply for a bad credit loan with OneMain Financial online, and you can get your loan approved and funded within a matter of days.
-You can even check your rate and gauge your ability to qualify without a hard inquiry on your credit report.
+You can apply with OneMain Financial online, and if you are approved, fast funding options may be available.
+You can even check to see if you are prequalified without a hard inquiry on your credit report.

-Finally, note that OneMain Financial has 1,600 physical locations in 44 states.
-To have your loan funded, you’ll need to visit a OneMain Financial location and meet with a loan specialist.
+Finally, note that OneMain Financial has 1,500 physical locations in 44 states.

 Upstart is a unique online lender that makes it easier for borrowers with poor credit to qualify for a loan.
 This company considers more than your credit score when approving you for a personal loan, meaning they may give more weight to additional factors like your income and how much education you have.